-- 43. U. T. Southwestern Medical Center Dallas: Dissolution of the (a) Nerve Regeneration Endowment Fund, (b) Nerve Regeneration Endowment Fund No. 2, and (c) Southwestern Ball 1993 Endowment Fund; Acceptance of Transfer of Funds to Establish the Kent Waldrep Foundation Center for Basic Neuroscience Research (an Endowment); and Eligibility for Matching Funds Under the Texas Eminent Scholars Program. -- Authorization was granted to dissolve the following three endowments at The University of Texas Southwestern Medical Center at Dallas and to transfer the funds in each, totalling \$2,629,399.92, to establish an endowment at the U. T. Southwestern Medical Center Dallas to be named the Kent Waldrep Foundation Center for Basic Neuroscience Research:
+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs, the Vice Chancellor for Asset Management, and President Wildenthal that three endowments at the U. T. Southwestern Medical Center - Dallas, being the Nerve Regeneration Endowment Fund, the Nerve Regeneration Endowment Fund No. 2, and the Southwestern Ball 1993 Endowment Fund, be dissolved and the funds in each, totalling \$2,629,399.92, be transferred to establish an endowment at the U. T. Southwestern Medical Center - Dallas to be named the Kent Waldrep Foundation Center for Basic Neuroscience Research.

-- a.
-Nerve Regeneration Endowment Fund

-- b.
-Nerve Regeneration Endowment Fund No. 2

-- c.
-Southwestern Ball 1993 Endowment Fund.